mhostetter/galois/docs/basic-usage/linear-algebra.rst

         np.linalg.matrix_power(A, 3)
         A @ A @ A

-    See :func:`np.linalg.matrix_power` for more details.

 .. details:: Matrix determinant: `np.linalg.det(A)`

     .. ipython:: python

         A = GF([[23, 11, 3, 3], [13, 6, 16, 4], [12, 10, 5, 3], [17, 23, 15, 28]]); A
         np.linalg.det(A)

-    See :func:`np.linalg.det` for more details.

 .. details:: Matrix rank: `np.linalg.matrix_rank(A, z)`